010DevX101/blog/_posts/2024-12-18-the-power-of-sharing-ideas.md

 Throughout my blog posts I will be providing my thoughts on a wide range of topics, and sharing projects I work on and commenting on what I learnt as I worked on them.

 ## Who am I?
-I am a 15 year-old developer from Latin America.
+I am a 15-year-old developer from Latin America.
 Online I am known as DevX.
 I am interested in **game development**, **web development** and technology overall.
 I began learning how to program at the age of 9, having worked on a series of projects, most of which I've abandoned, though, they've served to help me gain a deeper understanding on how programming works.

 ## Why did I start a blog?
 I had already been thinking for a while about starting a blog, but the main reason I ended up carrying it out was because of a video posted by a tech YouTuber I follow: *NetworkChuck*, in which he explains how and why to start a blog in 2024.